The roof guards the rest of the home’s integrity and, most importantly, the people who live inside.

 Dimensional shingles are the most expensive ones, but they are worth the money.
 Dimensional shingles can serve up to 45 years and still provide a detailed multi-dimensional appearance.
 Luxury shingles offer an excellent look externally at the cost compared with cedar or slate roofing.

-If you more the ladder of asphalt shingles higher, it will affect the entire cost, and the roofing material will be more expensive.
+If you put asphalt shingles higher, it will affect the entire cost.
+The roofing material will be more expensive.

-Apart from all the factors mentioned above, the other final factor that affects the cost of renewing a roof is your contractor’s location.
+From the factors mentioned above, another final factor that affects the cost is your contractor’s location.
 If your contractor is closer to your home, they will generally be less expensive than similar companies in town.

 Several factors determine how much it will cost to replace a roof.
 But the most significant part is played by the company you chose to work with.
 At the end of the day, the contractor eventually determines the cost you will get in return from the outline.